Directors

 Research Assistant

 Colleen Sheridan is a Natural Scientist and Psychologist by training, with a technical background in data science and AI.
-Her research interests are at the intersection of behavioural psychology, and AI interpretability.
+Her research interests are at the intersection of behavioural psychology and AI interpretability.
 At the YNOT, Colleen works on the PREDICT II project, building a harmonised dataset of behavioural interventions, and building an agentic research system to understand model behaviour within academic settings.

 Lara Greening